 First and foremost, we’re finding new ways to give them a voice.
 Why Social?
 Simply stated, social makes it easier for us to advance a group-centric way of getting business done.
 By giving our employees, from the extremely talkative extroverts to the more resigned introverts, the ability to share their thoughts through a range of different avenues, we are becoming much more effective at getting everyone involved in the conversation and ensuring that people are getting the right answers to their questions.

 So we know how social works in theory, but how do we implement it in practice?
-One of the most important things to do, according to Jeremy, is to find champions that understand the value of social and are willing to stand up for your cause.
+One of the most important things to do, according to Jeremy, is to find champions that understand the value of society and are willing to stand up for your cause.
 As much as we wish it weren’t the case, people aren’t always going to be quick to adopt new technologies and ways of doing things.
 When you can get champions on your side to help encourage and engage your workers, it becomes much easier to push social collaboration and manage your knowledge and information.
 In addition, it becomes a lot easier to break down what Jeremy has named the Top Ten myths about enterprise social collaboration:

 Now that we understand that business is changing and that social is the way to go, what is being done to help facilitate social on SharePoint?
 By looking a little bit closer at Microsoft’s Story, it becomes easier to see how to launch social into the enterprise landscape.
 Specifically, Microsoft has developed a roadmap that identifies how to successfully leverage the powerful innovations provided by Yammer and Office365 into a comprehensive social enterprise solution.
 From communities to newsfeeds to tags, Microsoft has definitely invested in developing and perfecting the tools you need to make your social enterprise implementation and adoption both simple and successful.